30 + Awesome Things You Should Be Doing At Home To Keep Your Sanity Intact

 Most online ESL companies allow teachers to make their own schedule with no minimum or maximum working hours, making this one of the most flexible online jobs around.
 You can also choose a company that provides lesson plans so you don’t have to do any outside preparations.
 Considering that most companies pay anywhere from $10-$25 USD per hour, you could use this quarantine time to start a profitable online teaching side hustle.

 Learning a New Language

 One of the best things to do while you’re stuck at home is to attempt to learn a new language.
 I first started doing this right after my move to Norway many years ago as I was stuck inside a lot waiting on my visa.
 This helped me learn a new language and my new homeland.

-I am now currently spending another indoor period learning a language, except this time I am learning Armenian, the language of my new adopted home.
-I have been using books as well as apps to learn the language and this downtime has really made me motivated to come out with a new skill and knowledge.
-I highly recommend everyone stuck at home to learn something new- and languages are the perfect start!
+I am currently spending another indoor period learning a language, but this time I am learning Armenian, the language of my newly adopted home.
+I have been using books as well as apps to learn the language, and this downtime has truly allowed me to harness the power of online language study.
+It has motivated me to acquire new skills and knowledge.
+I highly recommend that everyone stuck at home learn something new, and learning languages is the perfect starting point!

 By Marjolein | Radical FIRE

 Personally I cannot keep my sanity in a room packed with stuff.
 With many people quarantined in their homes at the moment, it is very important that you only have the stuff in your room that you love.
 We don’t need extra clutter during the day to take care of!

 One great way of simplifying your life is embracing minimalism.
 There will be fewer things to clean up at the end of the day, fewer worries, and you will be surprised how many things may even make you money.
 Win-win!